COSC3020/divide-and-conquer-sum-LukeHoese/README.md

 most important part.
 Add your answer to this markdown file.

-The recurrence relation for the algorithm is T(n) = 3T(n/3)+O(n) The actual time complexity of the algortithm is Θ(nlogn) The algorithm divides into 3 parts each time we resurse, so we have log n "levels" of recursion, and each element is processed at each level, thus giving us a time complexity of n * log n
+The recurrence relation for the algorithm is T(n) = 3T(n/3)+O(n)

+The actual time complexity of the algortithm is Θ(nlogn)

+The algorithm divides into 3 parts each time we resurse, so we have log n "levels" of recursion, and each element is processed at each level, thus giving us a time complexity of n * log n

-If this explanation and reasoning is not enough I can try to go more in depth Time complexity is not my strongest area so I had to check back with the slides for merge sort Alternatively if I'm just entirely wrong a nudge in the right direction would be greatly appreciated :)
+If this explanation and reasoning is not enough I can try to go more in depth.
+Time complexity is not my strongest area so I had to check back with the slides for merge sort.
+Alternatively if I'm just entirely wrong a nudge in the right direction would be greatly appreciated :)